Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Joule-Thomson expansion

-The region where $\mu>0$ and $\mu<0$ are cooling region and heating region respectively.
-The point satisfying $\mu=0$ is called inversion point.
+The regions where $\mu>0$ and $\mu<0$ are the cooling region and the heating region respectively.
+The point where $\mu=0$ is referred to as the inversion point.

-The Joule-Thomson expansion for AdS black hole in extended phase space has been widely studied by researchers~\cite{JTRN,JTKerr,JTBI,JTBD1,JTBD2,JThigh1,JThigh2,JThigh3}.
-Because it is suggested that black hole's mass $M$ is enthalpy~\cite{MPfirstlaw}, Joule-Thomson expansion for AdS black hole represents its constant mass process $\mathrm{d}M=0$.
+The Joule-Thomson expansion for AdS black holes in the extended phase space has been widely studied~\cite{JTRN,JTKerr,JTBI,JTBD1,JTBD2,JThigh1,JThigh2,JThigh3}.
+Since it is suggested that the black hole's mass $M$ is equivalent to its enthalpy~\cite{MPfirstlaw}, the Joule-Thomson expansion for AdS black holes corresponds to a constant mass process $\mathrm{d}M=0$.